 Department of Political Science

 The political science major curriculum provides training in critical skills.
 Our courses require extensive writing, analytical thinking, and quantitative reasoning.
-Not surprisingly, political science majors succeed in diverse fields including business as well as government.
-A substantial proportion of our majors go on to graduate school, and in particular to law school, for which a political science major is an ideal preparation.
+Not surprisingly, political science majors succeed in diverse fields including business, journalism, political campaigns, and government.
+A substantial proportion of our majors go on to graduate school, and in particular to law school, for which a political science major is ideal preparation.